goauthentik/authentik/website/docs/integrations/services/gitlab/index.md

 The following placeholders will be used:

 -   `gitlab.company` is the FQDN of the GitLab Install
--   `passbook.company` is the FQDN of the passbook Install
+-   `authentik.company` is the FQDN of the authentik Install

-Create an application in passbook and note the slug, as this will be used later.
+Create an application in authentik and note the slug, as this will be used later.
 Create a SAML provider with the following parameters:

 -   ACS URL: `https://gitlab.company/users/auth/saml/callback`
 -   Audience: `https://gitlab.company`